epage/cargo-script-mvs/0000-cargo-script.md

 # Drawbacks
 [drawbacks]: #drawbacks

+At the moment, the doc-comment parsing is brittle, relying on regexes, to extract it and then requires a heavy depedency (a markdown parser) to get the code fence.0

 The implicit content of the manifest will be unclear for users.
 We can patch over this as best we can in documentation but the result won't be ideal.